matrix-org/matrix-spec-proposals/proposals/3871-gappy-timelines.md

 ## Unstable prefix

-The `m.timeline.gap` indicator can be used in the `org.matrix.msc3871` room version.
+While this feature is in development, it can be used as `GET /_matrix/client/unstable/org.matrix.msc3871/rooms/{roomId}/messages?gaps_allowed=true`